psychoinformatics-de/fairly-big-processing-workflow/README.md

 #### SLURM submission

-If your HPC systems run SLURM, the complete analysis submission is built from the following set of files:
+If your HTC/HPC systems run SLURM, the complete analysis submission is built from the following set of files that are created during bootstrapping:

 - ``code/all.jobs`` defines individual computations (by default, subject-wise)
 - ``code/process.sbatch`` defines the compute environment (requires user input!)